mdjahidhasan009/SQL/select.md

 ```sql
 SELECT * FROM Employees ORDER BY LName ASC, FName ASC
 ```
-This example will sort the results ﬁrst by LName and then, for records that have the same LName, sort by FName.
+This example will sort the results first by LName and then, for records that have the same LName, sort by FName.
 This<br/>
-will give you a result similar to what you would ﬁnd in a telephone book.<br/>
+will give you a result similar to what you would find in a telephone book.<br/>
 In order to save retyping the column name in the ORDER BY clause, it is possible to use instead the column's<br/>
 number.
 Note that column numbers start from 1.<br/>
 ```sql